Mux logo - video home

 Store the id value from the API response above as PLAYBACK_RESTRICTION_ID in your application for later use when generating the signed JWT.

-Playback Restriction Considerations
+Playback Restriction Syntax

-Playback Restriction Example
+Playback Restriction considerations

 Using Referer HTTP Header for validation